se-edu/se-book/revisionControl/remoteRepositories/text.md

 <div id="section-forking">

 **A ==_fork_== is a remote copy of a remote repo**.
 As you know, cloning creates a local copy of a repo.
-In contrast, forking creates a remote copy of a Git repo hosted on GitHub.
-This is particularly useful if you want to play around with a GitHub repo but you don't have write permissions to it; you can simply fork the repo and do whatever you want with the fork as you are the owner of the fork.
+In contrast, forking creates a remote copy of a repo hosted on remote service such as GitHub.
+This is particularly useful if you want to play around with a GitHub repo, but you don't have write permissions to it; you can simply fork the repo and do whatever you want with the fork as you are the owner of the fork.
 </div>

 <div id="section-pull-request">

-**A ==_pull request_== (PR for short) is a mechanism for contributing code to a remote repo,** i.e., "I'm _requesting_ you to _pull_ my proposed changes to your repo".
+**A ==_pull request_== (PR for short) is a mechanism for contributing code to a remote repo** i.e., "I'm _requesting_ you to _pull_ my proposed changes to your repo".
+It's feature provided by RCS platforms such as GitHub.
 For this to work, the two repos must have a shared history.
 The most common case is sending PRs from a fork to its <tooltip content="_upstream_ repo is a repo you forked from">upstream</tooltip> repo.
 </div>